Automobiles Alpine: 21st century: relaunch of the Alpine marque

+In 2005, Renault was reportedly developing a new Alpine car, codenamed project W16.
+The concept was a small, mid engine 2+2 SUV based around the design of the Renault Wind concept car.
+The project never came to fruition.
-In October 2007, it was reported that Renault's marketing boss Patrick Blain had revealed that there were plans for several sports cars in Renault's future lineup, but stressed that the first model would not arrive until after 2010.
-Blain confirmed that Renault was unlikely to pick a new name for its future sports car and would probably go with Alpine to brand it.
-Blain described it as being a “radical sports car” and not just a sports version of a regular model.

-The new Alpine sports car was to have a version of the Nissan GT-R's Premium Midship platform.
+In October 2007, Renault's marketing boss Patrick Blain revealed there were plans for several sports cars in Renault's future line up, but stressed that the first model would not arrive until after 2010.
+Blain confirmed that Renault was unlikely to use a new name for its future sports car and would probably use the Alpine name to brand it.
+Blain described it as being a "radical sports car" and not just a sports version of a regular model.
+The new Alpine sports car was to have a version of the Premium Midship platform from the Nissan 350Z and would be classed to compete with the Mazda MX-5.
+In February 2009, Renault confirmed that plans to revive the Alpine brand had been frozen as a direct result of the 2008 financial crisis and the Great Recession.

+It was later revealed that Renault had been working on a prototype around 2007, named the Renault W19.
+The car featured many design cues from the A110 of the 1960s and was based around the drivetrain and chassis of the Nissan 350Z.
+The project was later cancelled, speculated to be due in part to the arrival of the Nissan GT-R, as well as the 2008 financial crisis.
+The 2017 Alpine A110 heavily resembles this concept, however, despite featuring a mid engine layout.

 In France, there is a large network of Alpine enthusiasts clubs.
 Clubs exist in many countries including the UK, USA, Australia, and Japan.

-In February 2009, Renault confirmed that plans to revive the Alpine brand had been frozen as a direct result of the 2008–2009 global financial crisis and recession.
+In March 2012 Renault bought the Alpine name to use in the UK.
 In May 2012, images of a new Renault Alpine concept titled as Renault Alpine A110-50 were leaked prior to its debut in Monaco.
 Its styling was based on the Renault DeZir presented in 2010.